 [Exhibit B]

 Dissemination plan

 Name of candidate:

 Paper 1: Title

 Target journal:

 Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in the above-named journal.
 Prior experience with this/similar journals

+SignedDate

-Paper 2: Title
+Paper 2:

+Title

 Target journal:

+Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in the above-named journal.
+Prior experience with this/similar journals

+SignedDate Paper 3: Title

 Target journal:

+Faculty opinion : I have read this paper and believe/do not believe that it is potentially publishable in the above-named journal.

 Prior experience with this/similar journals

 SignedDate